Trade and store crypto

-A modest rise of two places for Taiwan puts it within touching distance of a top twenty place.
+A modest rise of two places for Taiwan put it within touching distance of a top twenty place in the Coincub Crypto rankings for Q3 2022.
 The country’s government and financial institutions have long held a positive crypto outlook to fuel Taiwan’s ambition to become a world-ranking financial hub.
 Figures for the blockchain business community are very high but low to average figures for crypto transactions; ownership and ICOs hinder the country’s ranking ascent.

 Cryptocurrencies are not accepted as currencies in Taiwan, but more as a speculative digital commodity.
-The issuing of security tokens are regulated and applicable to professional investors only.
-However, for the most part there are no specific laws and regulations created to address cryptocurrency trading and there are currently no licensing requirements for crypto platforms or crypto exchanges.
+The issuing of security tokens is regulated and applicable to professional investors only.
+For the most part, there are no specific laws and regulations created to address cryptocurrency trading and there are currently no licensing requirements for crypto platforms or crypto exchanges.

 Whilst there are no specific laws relating to cryptocurrency, trading the country’s standard income tax laws apply to any income earned from trading from a Taiwan-based exchange.
-Rates of income tax applicable depend on whether you are a business entity or individual.
-As an individual any trading income is assessed with any other income gained for which the highest progressive rate is 40% on the net taxable income.
+Rates of income tax applicable depend on whether you are a business entity or an individual.
+As an individual, any trading income is assessed with any other income gained for which the highest progressive rate is 40% of the net taxable income.

 In addition to standard income tax that may be applicable to your crypto income, there is also the possibility of Value Added Tax, as trading may be deemed as a performance and sale of services.
 In this case, your liability could be 5% VAT on the revenue unless the monthly sales amount is within $1,300.